 Social media ads are a part of the social media feeds of their users.
 How do they get there?
 You place the ad based on the demographics of your target audience.
 For example, if your target is men aged 45 to 60 that live in the state of New Jersey who make an income of over $100,000 and are interested in sports TV, you can place ads that only those individuals will see in their feeds.
 Pretty cool, right?

 The ads are a bit more flexible than Google AdWords because they are in the user’s feed.
 There isn’t as much of a need to squeeze them into a small space.
-They do have character restrictions and content restrictions, so, like AdWords, the ads will need to be approved before they begin appearing in people’s feeds.
+They have character restrictions and content restrictions, so, like AdWords, the ads will need to be approved before they appear in people’s feeds.
 For any advertisements that end up being rejected, you can file an appeal.

 The big downside of social media ads is that people aren’t looking for your product or service, so the clicks and conversion rates are lower.
 You may also run into people seeing your ad and just checking out what you’re all about, which is why you have low conversion rates.
 Like AdWords, you can choose to be billed by the click.
 However, you will probably need several impressions per person to get them to take action.